India

 Carbon Avoidance

-Over 900M people are exposed to indoor air pollution caused by fuel wood and an estimated 360k people die prematurely each year for this reason.
-This project enables households to reduce health risks and fuel costs by distributing efficient biomass cookstoves simultaneously increasing employment.
+Over 900M people are exposed to indoor air pollution caused by fuel wood and an estimated 360k people die prematurely each year from it.
+This project enables households to reduce health risks and fuel costs by distributing biodigesters to convert waste from cattle into biogas to fuel stoves.

 India